 pip install py42-[VERSION].tar.gz

 py42.sdk.SDKClient, you must provide your credentials.
 If you are writing a script,

 we recommend using a secure password storage library, such as

-keyring, for retrieving passwords.
+keyring, for retrieving passwords and secrets.
 However, subsequent

 requests use JWT authentication.